smitesh-sutaria/edge-desktop-virtualization/idv/rpm-packaging-guide.md

     ```

   2. Edit the `launcher/vm.conf` file:
     - Refer the [Modify VM configuration file](modify-vm-config-file.md) for details on how to modify the VM configuration file.
-Once done, enable and start the `idv-launcher.service` using the following commands -

   3. Re-enable and start `idv-launcher.service`:
     ```bash